Differences among types of life insurance

 What is Preneed Funeral insurance?

 Preneed Funeral insurance, also known as burial insurance, is a type of permanent life insurance that only covers your funeral expenses.
 It’s purchased through a funeral home, which becomes your insurance beneficiary.
-You attend a preplanning conference with your funeral home director, where you choose every element you want included in your funeral service.
+You attend a preplanning appointment with your funeral home director, where you choose every element you want included in your funeral service.
 The funeral home director totals the costs, and that amount is the basis for your Preneed Funeral insurance plan.
 It also holds that rate for the cost of your funeral, regardless of inflation.
 Upon your death, the funds are given to the funeral home to pay for your funeral, and your family is not required to pay anything extra.

 Differences among types of insurance